-The newly reopened Esplanade Hotel in St Kilda, one of Melbourne’s most iconic pubs, is far too big and sprawling to simply pop by for a pint.
+The latest incarnation of the Esplanade Hotel in St Kilda, one of Melbourne’s most famous pubs, is far too big and sprawling to simply pop by for a pint.
 So to make the most of this venue’s epic new incarnation, we spent 12 hours of an early summer Sunday there.
 Here’s what we saw.

 Noon in the Front Bar